-Here are six things expect from this invigorating practice.
-And when it comes to activating and training a diverse range of muscles.
+Here are six things to expect from this invigorating practice.
+When it comes to activating and training a diverse range of muscles.
 There are very few exercises that rival climbing.

 Most of us are stronger in our legs because we use them daily.
 However, Budokon helps to rebalance the strength between our upper and lower bodies.
 If you are consistent you’ll get toned arms and a stronger core.
-This practice involves a lot of poses that require you to hold the weight of your body on the hands.
-You can expect inversions, handstands and headstands, and other hand/arm balances.
+This practice involves a lot of poses that require you to hold the weight of your body on your hands.
+You can expect inversions, handstands, headstands, and other hand/arm balances.

 2. Unleash Your Inner Animal

 The practice incorporates animal movements that have been used in martial arts for centuries like kung fu.
 You basically mimic an animal’s way of moving and striking to increase mobility and condition muscles.
 Copying the forms of the gorilla, monkey, lion, and more requires you to hold your body weight.
 This, in turn, builds strength in the arms, shoulders, chest, back, and core for a full-body workout.